JuanDavidG1997/iota_microgrid/README.md

-# microgridDLT - IN PROGRESS
+# iota_microgrid - IN PROGRESS

-This repository contains the code for the proposed comparison of micro-markets based on different Distributed Ledger Technologies.
+This repository contains the code for the proposed microgrid based on IOTA Distributed Ledger Technology.
+Detailed explanation can be found at *url*.

 ## General description
-The simulations are carried out using Mosaik as co-simulation platform and a specialized library for the considered DLT.
+The simulator is based on IOTA + python libraries.
+All communication between agents are done based on the Tangle.
+Required libraries and versions can be found in *requirements.txt*.
+They can be installed locally, but the recomendation is to do it using a virtual environment.

-1. Blockchain - Ethereum
+'''
-2. Directed Acyclic Graph - Pending
+pip install -r requirements.txt
-3. Pending to add more DLTs
+'''

-### Credits
+The main file for the simulator execution is organized_tests.ipynb, but the code can be re-arrenged.

-1. Blockchain simulator is largely based on [this repo](https://github.com/Jonathan56-archives/mosaik_ethereum_demo).
+Pull requests are welcome.